Burmese invasions of Assam: Reign of terror

-Major John Butler who came to Assam in 1837 and met many survivors of the Burmese rule recorded the story of a massacre committed in 1819-20 on the bank of the Kalang river.

-"After having decapitated 50 persons in one day, the Burmese placed a large number of men, women, and children on a, bamboo platform inside a house erected of bamboo and thatch.
-They then set fire to the fuel placed round the building.
-In a few minutes 200 persons were consumed in the flames. “ All who were suspected of being inimical to the reign of terror, were seized and bound by Burmese executioners, who cut off the lobes of the poor victims’ ears and choice portions of the body, such as the points of the shoulders, and actually ate the raw flesh before the living sufferers.
-They then inhumanly inflicted, with a sword, deep but not mortal gashes on the body, that the mutilated might die slowly, and finally closed the tragedy by disembowelling the wretched victims."

-Assam was left with 7 lakh people as estimated by the British after the Burmese rule.
-This event so weakened and disorganized the Ahom state that by 1839 the kingdom was completely annexed by the British.
-Before that from 1228 - 1839, they maintained their sovereignty for nearly 600 years.
+The atrocities committed by the Burmese in Assam have passed into the common traditions of the people, and have been confirmed by the recorded versions of sufferers and eyewitnesses, and of those who had come in contact with them.
+Gangs of local marauders and some of the neighboring hill tribes like the Jingpo/Singphos and Khamtis, having identified their interests with the invaders, committed the same atrocities on the people and carried off numerous inhabitants into slavery.
+Those who afford fled to the neighboring countries like Bengal, Bhutan and Cachar.
+It is impossible to estimate the number of persons who fled, were killed or deported to Burma.
+The wholesale depopulation and widespread misery and agony.
+Consequently, this excellent valley, in the words of M'Cosh, who surveyed it a few years after the Burmese invasion.
 The Burmese incursions in Manipur are said to have depopulated the country and removed all traces of Manipuri civilization.
+The period of seven year devastation in Manipur from 1819 to 1826 is known as "Chahi Taret Khuntakpa."
 The ravages of Bodawpaya and his predecessors had reduced parts of Siam into a desert, for years the fields round Tavoy were white with human bones.
-To escape from Burmese oppressions the greater part of the population of Arakan had deserted their country and taken shelter in British territory “ where taxation was reasonable, and a man could go to bed at night without wondering whether his throat would be cut in the morning by order of some official“ The Muslim Pangal of Manipur too were devastated and taken as slaves by the invading Burmese armies.
+To escape from Burmese oppressions the greater part of the population of Arakan had deserted their country and taken shelter in British territory“ where taxation was reasonable, and a man could go to bed at night without wondering whether his throat would be cut in the morning by order of some official.“ The Muslim Pangal of Manipur too were devastated and taken as slaves by the invading Burmese armies.